tmikeschu/career-development-curriculum/module_three/professional_storytelling.md

 **Takeaways:**
 * What was easy about this introduction?
 * What was difficult about this introduction?
+* When you were describing yourself, what kinds of words did you use?
+What kind of developer did you describe yourself as?

-The aim of today's session is to help make interactions like this feel more
+The aim of today's session is to help make interactions like this feel more natural and ...

 ### Telling Your Story
+To review, when we talk about telling your story, you should focus on these 3 questions:

+* Who are you?
+* How did you get here?
+* What's next?

 Strengths reflection piece...

+Using your Flower Exercise that you've been working on...

 ### Your Turn